 Fuel your body

 Nutrition is the most basic place to start looking after yourself and probably one of the most important!
 We all have control over what we put in our bodies!
 I don’t just mean the types of foods but also the quantities.
-In the past, I’ve always tried to eat healthy, being aware of the foods that I put in my body and trying to steer clear of anything processed.
-Somehow along that path, I felt the need to eliminate as much fat as possible.
-This was a HUGE mistake and one that I didn’t realize was affecting me as much as it was until I corrected it.
+In the past, I’ve always tried to eat healthy, being aware of the foods I put in my body and trying to steer clear of anything processed.
+Somehow, along that path, I felt the need to eliminate as much fat as possible.
+This was a HUGE mistake that I didn’t realize was affecting me as much as it was until I corrected it.

 Find Time for fitness.
 No. Matter.
 What.

 I remember reading an article once that said exercise is the number one way to change your mental state!
 I couldn’t agree with this more!
 Some mornings I wake up and feel almost a bit foggy and cranky if I am being completely honest.
 If I can take one hour and get a run in or hit the gym, I am a different person!
 I come out with a clear head and a positive attitude!
 Joining a gym or fitness class with regular members can also result in new friendships and laughs daily with like-minded people!
 I think the whole experience is just good for the soul!

 This has never been a strong point for me; I have always been a bit of a ‘fly by the seat of my pants’ kinda gal!
 I am more of a ‘passion’ follower than a ‘goal’ setter, but over the years, I have tried to implement more goal setting into my life.